SerhiiMatvieiev/FlickrPhotos-VIPER/README.md

 pod install
 ```

-If you're not familiar with CocoaPods, read this guides: https://guides.cocoapods.org/using/getting-started.html
+If you're not familiar with CocoaPods, read this guides: [CocoaPods Get Started](https://guides.cocoapods.org/using/getting-started.html)

 ## License